SergeyFedorchenko/AML_cartoon/README.md

 - **Color Bleed and Artifacts**: In early epochs, outputs often exhibit unnatural colors, checkerboard patterns, or loss of facial detail.
 - **Overfitting to Backgrounds**: If the cartoon dataset lacks diversity, the generator may memorize background patterns rather than learning style features.

-> These issues were mitigated through careful data preprocessing, early stopping, and cycle-consistency regularization.